Relationships

 Couples and Relationship Therapy

-As a therapist practicing from an Emotionally Focused Therapy lens, there are few moments more gratifying than when the core of a conflict gets crystallized, relational wounds emerge and are finally given a voice within a relational dynamic.
+As a therapist practicing from an Emotionally Focused Therapy lense, there are few moments more gratifying than when the core of a conflict gets crystallized, relational wounds emerge and are finally given a voice within a relational dynamic.
 My work is to guide clients to allow themselves to sense into their own emotional experience and to touch into their true feelings and needs, which are so often obfuscated by years of coping strategies and defenses.
 Those mechanisms once served them well, but now contribute to an unsustainable cycle of behaviors that are leading to increasing disconnection with one another.
 If you’re noticing repeated patterns like this in your relationship(s), it would be an honor to sit in the muck with you and to find a way out of this labyrinth together.